 - landscaping and drainage.

-Check council records for information such as the project information memorandum (PIM) or land information memorandum (LIM) reports, and look for information about past flooding in the area.
+Check council records for the property, such as the project information memorandum (PIM) or land information memorandum (LIM) reports, and look for information about past flooding in the area.
 Consider the impact of flooding on stormwater and sewer systems and erosion.

 Some local authorities have defined and mapped flood management areas.
 The council may have a requirement for new buildings in these areas to have a floor level higher than other areas.

 Areas at risk of flooding are also changing as a result of rising sea levels.

 Research by NIWA scientists published in early 2020 found that the risks of flooding that is not the result of a storm or heavy rain are increasing, especially in the first 6 months of the year.
 There is a natural annual cycle where the sea warms up and expands, leading to higher sea levels over these months.
 When this rise is added to forecast rises from climate change – 100–200 mm by 2040 – and there is also a spring or king tide, “sunny day flooding” affecting coastal buildings and roads will become increasingly common.

 Minimising the risk